LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 ```

 This makes no sense.
 It would be like me saying:

 <blockquote>
-"The capital of Algeria is hey go take a nap you look tired."
+"The capital of Algeria is hey go eat something you look hungry!"
 </blockquote>

+The act of you eating a snack is not a tangible thing, let alone the glorious, thriving capital city of Algeria.